-- Rape
+- Rape.

-- Torture
+- Torture.

-- Human Trafficking
+- Human Trafficking.

-- Incest
+- Incest.

-- Domestic violence
+- Domestic violence.

-- Sexual assault
+- Sexual assault.

-- Abusive sexual conduct
+- Abusive sexual conduct.

-- Prostitution
+- Prostitution.

-- Sexual exploitation
+- Sexual exploitation.

-- Female genital mutilation
+- Female genital mutilation.

-- Being held hostage
+- Being held hostage.

-- Peonage
+- Peonage.

-- Perjury
+- Perjury.

-- Involuntary servitude
+- Involuntary servitude.

-- Slavery
+- Slavery.

-- Kidnapping
+- Kidnapping.

-- Abduction
+- Abduction.

-- Unlawful criminal restraint
+- Unlawful criminal restraint.

-- False imprisonment
+- False imprisonment.

-- Blackmail
+- Blackmail.

-- Extortion
+- Extortion.

-- Manslaughter
+- Manslaughter.

-- Murder
+- Murder.

-- Felonious assault
+- Felonious assault.

-- Witness tampering
+- Witness tampering.

-- Obstruction of justice
+- Obstruction of justice.

-- Fraud in foreign labor contracting
+- Fraud in foreign labor contracting.

-- Stalking
+- Stalking.

-- Any crime which is substantially similar to the criminal activity described above
+- Any crime which is substantially similar to the criminal activity described above.

-Section 679.10 of the California Penal Code requires a victim to have been helpful, is currently being helpful, or is likely to be helpful in the future regarding the investigation into the criminal activity to which they were subjected.
-Helpfulness is a rebuttable presumption.
-Additionally, the filing of charges or the successful prosecution of a suspect in a criminal matter is not required.
+Section 679.10 of the California Penal Code states a victim must_have been helpful, is currently being helpful, or is likely to be helpful in the future regarding the investigation into the criminal activity to which they were subjected.
+For the purpose of determining helpfulness pursuant to subdivision (g) of Section 679.10 of the California Penal Code, there is a rebuttable presumption that a victim is helpful, has been helpful, or is likely to be helpful to the detection or investigation or prosecution of that qualifying criminal activity, if the victim has not refused or failed to provide information and assistance reasonably requested by law enforcement.
+Additionally, a current investigation, the filing of charges, closing of a case, or a prosecution or conviction is not required for the victim to request and obtain the Form I-918 Supplement B certification from a certifying official.

 Due to the decentralized nature of the California Highway Patrol, local California Highway Patrol commanders are designated to review U Visa applications for incidents occurring within their immediate jurisdiction.
-The California Highway Patrol is the primary law enforcement agency involved and provides certification when a U Visa application meets the criteria set forth in Section 679.10 of the California Penal Code.
+When serving as the primary law enforcement agency involved in investigating the qualifying criminal activity, the California Highway Patrol provides certification if the U Visa application meets the criteria set forth in Section 679.10 of the California Penal Code.